bwoodlt/OlympicMedal/README.md

 To run test, `yarn test`

-### P.S
+### What Does It Do?

-- Basic Store Locator App, using postcode to find nearby stores.
+A basic Store Locator App, using postcode to find nearby stores.

+- Generate store payload
 - Routing to different endpoints
 - Validations and postcode validators
 - Search functionality